deis/k8s-claimer/README.md

 {
   "kubeconfig": "RFC 4648 base64 encoded Kubernetes config file.
 After decoding, this value can be written to ~/.kube/config for use with kubectl", "ip": "The IP address of the Kubernetes master server in GKE", "token": "The token of the lease.
-This is your proof of ownership of the cluster, until the lease expires or you release it"
+This is your proof of ownership of the cluster, until the lease expires or you release it", "cluster_name": "The name of the cluster.
+This value is purely informational, and fetched from GKE" }
-}
 ```